StanfordVL/OmniGibson/docs/objects.md

 - `Cube`
 - `VisualMarker`

-Typically, they take in the name or the path of an object (in `igibson.assets_path`) and provide a `load` function that be invoked externally (usually by `import_object` and `import_object` of `Simulator`).
+Typically, they take in the name or the path of an object (in `omnigibson.assets_path`) and provide a `load` function that be invoked externally (usually by `import_object` and `import_object` of `Simulator`).
 The `load` function imports the object into PyBullet.
 Some **Objects** (e.g. `ArticulatedObject`) also provide APIs to get and set the object pose.

-Most of the code can be found here: [igibson/objects](https://github.com/StanfordVL/iGibson/blob/master/igibson/objects).
+Most of the code can be found here: [omnigibson/objects](https://github.com/StanfordVL/OmniGibson/blob/master/omnigibson/objects).

 ### BEHAVIOR Dataset of Objects

 We use a new dataset of everyday objects, the BEHAVIOR Dataset of Objects.
 In total, we curate 1217 object models across 391 object categories, to support 100 BEHAVIOR activities.
 The categories range from food items to tableware, from home decorations to office supplies, and from apparel to cleaning tools.

-To maintain high visual realism, all object models include material information (metallic, roughness) that can be rendered by iGibson 2.0 renderer.
+To maintain high visual realism, all object models include material information (metallic, roughness) that can be rendered by OmniGibson 2.0 renderer.
 To maintain high physics realism, object models are annotated with size, mass, center of mass, moment of inertia, and also stable orientations.
 The collision mesh is a simplified version of the visual mesh, obtained with a convex decomposition using the VHACD algorithm.
 Object models with a shape close to a box are annotated with a primitive box collision mesh, much more efficient and robust for collision checking.

 All models in the BEHAVIOR Dataset are organized following the WordNet, associating them to synsets.
 This structure allows us to define properties for all models of the same categories, but it also facilitates more general sampling of activity instances fulfilling initial conditions such as onTop(fruit, table) that can be achieved using any model within the branch fruit of WordNet.